alex4ip/webmagic/user-manual-en.md

 * ** Webmagic-core **

-webmagic core part, only contains the basic modules and basic reptile extractor. webmagic-core goal is to become a textbook pages reptile-like implementation.
+webmagic core part, only contains the basic modules and basic crawler extractor. webmagic-core goal is to become a textbook pages crawler-like implementation.

 * ** Webmagic-extension **

-webmagic expansion module that provides some of the more convenient tool written in reptiles.
-Including annotation format definition reptiles, JSON, distributed and other support.
+webmagic expansion module that provides some of the more convenient tool written in crawlers.
+Including annotation format definition crawlers, JSON, distributed and other support.

 webmagic also includes two expansion packs available, because these two packages are dependent on a relatively heavyweight tool, it pulled out from the main package, these packages need to download the source code after compile it yourself: